National Board for Consumer Complaints (Sweden)

 The National Board for Consumer Disputes (Allmänna reklamationsnämnden, ARN) is a Swedish government agency that answers to the Ministry of Finance.
 The agency is headquartered in Stockholm.
 Its main task is to issue non-binding recommendations on the resolution of disputes between consumers and business operators.
-A person can, free of charge, file complaints against a company.
+A person can file complaints against a company.
 If the company does not follow the recommendation from ARN, the consumer has the possibility to take the matter to court.